Mycelium: What is it and Why is it Gaining Popularity? | Nature's Fynd

 But does mycelium protein taste good?

 One of the best parts about using mycelium for food products is that you don’t need to sacrifice flavor..
 Mycelium protein can be a neutral-tasting blank slate for other flavors — which, when you think about it, is similar to meat.
 Most people wouldn’t just eat a steak without any of the typical delicious seasonings.
 Similarly, mycelium protein soaks up all of the flavorful goodness that it is cooked with.
-Mycelium protein can also be turned into a liquid or powder and used to increase the protein content in foods such as dairy-free spreads.
+Mycelium protein can also be turned into a liquid or powder and used to increase the protein content in foods such as dairy-free Fy yogurt.

 Mycelium: the takeaway.